Eichmann trial: Sentence

 On 15 December 1961, the court announced that Eichmann had been sentenced to death via hanging.
-Eichmann was notably composed upon hearing the verdict and sentence.
 According to contemporaneous reports, he stood stiffly in his glass cage as the sentence was read, showing little emotion.
-Per Israeli procedure, the verdict was subject to appeal and review.
+Under Israeli law, the verdict was subject to appeal and review.
 Eichmann's defense appealed to the Israeli Supreme Court in 1962, reiterating the arguments of illegal capture, jurisdiction, and claiming the trial judges erred in law and fact.
 The Supreme Court upheld the conviction on 29 May 1962, affirming that the trial had been fair and the verdict had been just.
-That same day, Eichmann penned a handwritten plea for clemency to Israeli President Yitzhak Ben-Zvi, writing that he was "a mere instrument in the hands of the leaders" and not a principal perpetrator.
+That same day, Eichmann penned a handwritten plea for clemency to Israeli president Yitzhak Ben-Zvi, writing that he was "a mere instrument in the hands of the leaders" and not a principal perpetrator.
 He added that he does not feel guilty for the events of the Holocaust because he was "not a responsible leader", adding that he detested the crimes that had been committed against the Jews and insisting that he had never been a fanatical anti-Semite.
 His wife and brothers also sent appeals for mercy, asking that his life be spared on humanitarian grounds.